PrefectHQ/prefect/docs/cloud/index.md

 ---
-description: Observe and orchestrate your workflows with the hosted Prefect Cloud platform.
+description: Observe and orchestrate your workflow applications with the hosted Prefect Cloud platform.
 tags:
     - UI
     - dashboard